Tammy Wynette put it best: "Sometimes it's hard to be a woman..."

 The second disadvantage to the female drinker arises from the body structure that men find so attractive.
 It is a simple physiological fact that women have more body fat than men do.
 On average, a woman has a 25% higher body fat level than a man does.
 That is, the average woman has a body fat percentage of around 20%, while an average man's body fat is around 16%.

 What does this have to do with alcohol?

 Alcohol is a "hydrophilic" chemical.
 It dilutes in water, but is repelled from fatty tissue.
 When you drink alcohol, the alcohol accumulates in the water-based parts of your body: the brain, the blood, the organs and the muscles.

-Since an average man has more muscle and more blood volume (water-based tissue) than a woman, the alcohol that he drinks is more diluted by his muscles, organs and blood volume.
+Since an average man has more muscle and more blood volume (water-based tissue) than a woman who weighs the same, the alcohol that he drinks is more diluted by his muscles, organs and blood.
 A woman's body, with less muscle and more fatty tissues, squeezes the alcohol she drinks into a smaller volume of water-based tissue.
 It's like pouring the same amount of alcohol in a smaller container.

 The result is that a woman--even if she is the same height and weight as her male drinking partner--will get a 20-25% higher blood alcohol level from the same drink.

 So when the experts say to calculate a .02 blood alcohol for every beer, drink or glass of wine, DON'T BELIEVE THEM.
 If you are a woman, you should calculate .035 for every drink.
 It is a rare woman who can rely on being under the limit if she has more than two drinks in an hour.

 Just one more way that life isn't fair.